 Pixel-based is a traditional approach that decides what class each pixel belongs in on an individual basis.
 It does not take into account any of the information from neighboring pixels.
-While this is considered a more pure approach, it can lead to a salt and pepper effect in your classification results.
+It can lead to a salt and pepper effect in your classification results.

 The object-based approach groups neighboring pixels together based on how similar they are in a process known as segmentation.
 Segmentation takes into account color and the shape characteristics when deciding how pixels are grouped.
 Because this approach essentially averages the values of pixels and takes geographic information into account, the objects that are created from segmentation more closely resemble real-world features in your imagery and produces cleaner classification results.